 All accessible toilets are gender neutral and have an alarm pull cord in case of emergency.

-You can get all information in a large-print format on request – please speak to a member of staff.
+You can get all information in a large-print format on request.
+Please email firstname.lastname@example.org to request large print information.

 Our restaurant menus are also available in large print.